Shortest distance between two nodes in BST

 - If one keys is smaller and other key is greater, current node is Lowest Common Ancestor (LCA) of two nodes.
 We find distances of current node from two keys and return sum of the distances.

-Time Complexity: O(h) where h is height of Binary Search Tree.
+Time Complexity: O(h) where h is the height of the Binary Search Tree.

 This article is contributed by Shweta Singh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.